Home Accidents, Deaths and Injuries: Statistics and Facts

 Home Deaths and Death Rates in the US

-These fatalities account for over half of all preventable injury-related deaths annually, with the proportion rising from 56% in 2000 to a peak of 73% in 2020.
-This growth reflects the increasing risks within home environments, driven by factors such as poisoning, falls and other preventable hazards affecting diverse age groups.
+These fatalities account for over half of all preventable injury-related deaths annually.
+The proportion rose from 56% in 2000 to 73% in 2020.
+Poisoning, falls and other preventable hazards increased risks across all age groups.

 firstAidKit icon